darrenlxu/stock-forecast-tool/README.md

 pt 2

-- [in development]
+- [uploaded/in development]
-- forecast of stock price and volume to be added
+- forecast of stock price
-- this process will also be automated
+-